Planning for your 2019 ŠKODA Tour de Conamara

 - What you will receive when you sign on for the event:

 - You will receive your ŠKODA Tour de Conamara event pack and SKODA cycling gift.
-If you purchased an event jersey at registration you caan collect it at Sign – on.
+If you purchased an event gillet at registration you can collect it at Sign – on.

 - You will also receive your event identification that you must wear in order to access the Feed Stations and gain access to the event start area.
 (You will replace a bike tag and wristband) You must present your ID wristband at the end of the cycle in order to get your BBQ burger at the Clifden Station House Hotel.